MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-python-django-sign-in.md

 1. On the sign-in page, type your **Email address**, select **Next**, type your **Password**, then select **Sign in**.
 If you don't have an account, select **No account?
 Create one** link, which starts the sign-up flow.

 1. If you choose the sign-up option, you'll go through the sign-uo flow.
-Fill in your email, one-time passcode, new password and more account details to complete the whole sign-up flow.
+Fill in your email, one-time passcode, new password, and more account details to complete the whole sign-up flow.

 1. After you sign in or sign up, you're redirected back to the web app.
 You'll see a page that looks similar to the following screenshot: